MitchellKChan/mitchellkchan/README.md

 My name is Mitchell and I'm a Software Engineer from the San Francisco Bay Area!

- 📒  I'm a former cybersecurity consultant with 4 years of experience
+ 📒  I'm a former consultant with 4 years of experience in cybersecurity

  💻  I’m currently working on full-stack web applications and brushing up on Python